-The European Central Bank held its main interest rate at a record low of 0.75% on Thursday, as it waits to see whether the economy stabilises or a recent slew of weak economic data is a start of another downturn.
+The European Central Bank held its main interest rate at a record low of 0.75 percent on Thursday, as it waits to see whether the economy stabilises or a recent slew of weak economic data is a start of another downturn.

 Some ECB policymakers, including President Mario Draghi, have stressed that the central bank's top priority is to enhance the transmission of its already ultra-low interest rates across the euro zone as interest banks charge vary wildly across the common currency area.

-The central bank also left the interest rate on its deposit facility at 0.0 percent and held its marginal lending facility -or emergency borrowing rate - at 1.50%.
+The central bank also left the interest rate on its deposit facility at 0.0 percent and held its marginal lending facility - or emergency borrowing rate - at 1.50 percent.

 The markets now turn their attention to the Draghi news conference, scheduled to begin at 1230 GMT, where he will present the central bank's view on the economy.